 Kucherov, Lightning top Predators in OT

 Nikita Kucherov scored 2:35 into overtime, and the visiting Tampa Bay Lightning defeated the Nashville Predators 3-2 on Tuesday.
 Kucherov, stationed to the right of Nashville goalie Pekka Rinne, tipped a pass from Steven Stamkos for his 10th goal of the season.
-The reigning Hart Memorial Trophy winner (MVP) also had an assist in the game, and he ended the night with four goals and eight assists during a six-game point streak.
+The reigning Hart Memorial Trophy winner (MVP) also had an assist in the game, and he has four goals and eight assists during a six-game point streak.

 Victor Hedman and Ondrej Palat also scored for Tampa Bay, which ended a three-game winless streak (0-2-1) during which they lost each game by one goal.
 Stamkos had two assists, and Andrei Vasilevskiy made 30 saves.
 Kyle Turris had a goal and an assist, and Calle Jarnkrok also scored for Nashville, which lost its second straight game.
 Rinne made 28 saves.